MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyRoleManagementPolicyRule.md

 ## SYNOPSIS
 Update a rule defined for a role management policy.
 The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object:\n+ unifiedRoleManagementPolicyApprovalRule\n+ unifiedRoleManagementPolicyAuthenticationContextRule\n+ unifiedRoleManagementPolicyEnablementRule\n+ unifiedRoleManagementPolicyExpirationRule\n+ unifiedRoleManagementPolicyNotificationRule For more information about rules for Azure AD roles and examples of updating rules, see the following articles:\n+ Overview of rules for Azure AD roles in PIM APIs in Microsoft Graph\n+ Use PIM APIs in Microsoft Graph to update Azure AD rules

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgPolicyRoleManagementPolicyRule](/powershell/module/Microsoft.Graph.Identity.SignIns/Update-MgPolicyRoleManagementPolicyRule?view=graph-powershell-v1.0)

 ## SYNTAX